 Don't get too cutesy with your listing price.
 For example, do not list at 299,900.
 At 300,000 you meet the search criteria in two directions, with 300,000 being the top in one, and the bottom in another.

 When selling a house, remember that you are in competition with other sellers.
 I think we all realize that could not be any truer than now.
 Your house is in a beauty contest, and is up against many agent prepared houses.
 In almost every case agents are more knowledgeable than you in preparing a home for sale.
 YOU CAN'T underestimate the value of de-cluttering and staging.
-THEY DON"T. The link below is to a regular poster on Zillow that may be able to help with this important issue.
+THEY DON"T.

 The other obvious issue is price.The main thing is to be real on price with very little wiggle room.
 You can always say no to a bad offer.
 The trick is to get an offer.
 There is something known as a 3/2/1 buydown that as a seller you could offer to stand apart from the crowd.
 I'm not necessarily recommending it, but knowing about it can't hurt, and it is an option.
 The first link is to an explanation of it.
 The second link is to a discussion on it.
 The third link is to a company that specializes in handling them.
 I do not know anything about the company.
 If you decide this is something you would like to offer, do your research.